Didactic Program in Dietetics (B.S.)

 The Henderson State University

-Didactic Program in Dietetics (DPD) is designed to help students build a
+Didactic Program in Dietetics (DP) is designed to help students build a

 foundation in nutritional sciences with a strong liberal arts core.
 Students